Obama tries to woo Republicans with cuts in budget

 But several attempts to reach an agreement balancing spending cuts with tax increases have failed, and prospects for a "grand bargain" remain dim.
 House of Representatives Speaker John Boehner, who let taxes rise for the wealthiest Americans earlier this year, has ruled out any further revenue increases and was lukewarm about Obama's latest proposal.

-"When the president visited the Capitol last month, House Republicans stated a desire to find common ground and urged him not to make savings we agree upon conditional on another round of tax increases," he said in a statement.
-"If reports are accurate, the president has not heeded that call."

-Obama also faces resistance from fellow Democrats over his offer to apply a less generous measure of inflation to calculate cost-of-living increases that would affect Social Security and other government programs when he reveals his budget.
+Obama will also face resistance from his fellow Democrats as a senior administration official on Friday said the president will offer to apply a less generous measure of inflation to calculate cost-of-living increases that would affect Social Security and other government programs when he reveals his budget.

-That change would result in lower payments to some beneficiaries of the Social Security pension program and is staunchly opposed by many of the president's party as well as labor and retiree groups.
+That change would result in lower payments to some beneficiaries of the Social Security pension program and is staunchly opposed by many Democrats as well as labour and retiree groups.

-"I am terribly disappointed and will do everything in my power to block President Obama's proposal to cut benefits for Social Security recipients," said Vermont Senator Bernie Sanders, an independent who votes with the Democrats.

-But Obama will only accept the cuts to so-called entitlements like Social Security and Medicare if congressional Republicans agree to higher taxes, a senior administration official said.
-White House spokesman Jay Carney said the administration needed to compromise with a Republican-led House.
+But, Obama will only accept the cuts to so-called entitlements like Social Security and Medicare if congressional Republicans agree to higher taxes, the official added.

-"The budget reflects his priorities within a budget world that is not ideal," Carney told reporters at a briefing.
+"This isn't about political horse trading," the official said.
+"It's about reducing the deficit in a balanced way that economists say is best for the economy and job creation."

-Sidetracked by a series of fights over taxes, spending, and the nation's borrowing since the 2010 midterm elections that gave Republicans control of the House, Obama wants to focus more on issues like gun control and immigration reform in his second term.
+Sidetracked by a series of budget fights since the 2010 midterm elections that gave Republicans control of the House, Obama wants to focus more on issues like gun control and immigration reform in his second term.

 "What I think he would like to have is a grand bargain which puts these fiscal issues behind us for a good number of years," said Rudolph Penner, a former Congressional Budget Office director.
 "If he doesn't get the grand bargain, his second term is not going to be a very happy one."

+Boehner, an Ohio Republican, made plain that spending cuts should not be accompanied by more tax increases.

+"If the president believes these modest entitlement savings are needed to help shore up these programs, there's no reason they should be held hostage for more tax hikes," he said in a statement on Friday.

-Obama has been reaching out to individual Republicans to try to soften the tone of the debate, holding dinners and meetings in what is being called a charm offensive.
+The White House and Republicans have had repeated high-stakes clashes over raising the nation's borrowing limit, tax increases, and government spending.
+Obama has been reaching out to individual Republicans to try to calm the waters, holding dinners and meetings.

-He plans to keep up that effort on Wednesday at a dinner with a dozen Republican senators at the White House.

-"The president is engaged in conversations with potential members of the common-sense caucus with Republicans who will at least entertain the idea of dealing with our budget challenges in a balanced way," Carney said.

 SOCIAL SECURITY CUTS